 Each year, I write a post about all the outdoor theatre productions that will happen that summer.
-It was awful last year when all the theaters were dark, and it’s heartbreaking that even in 2021, many have not yet returned.
+It was heartbreaking in 2020 when all the theaters were dark, and it’s sad that even in 2021, many have not yet returned.
 But, I am thrilled to say that there WILL BE OUTDOOR THEATER IN SUMMER 2021!!!

 So… here’s this year’s update of my almost-always-annual post.

 Outdoor productions of Shakespeare and other plays are a fun way to experience the arts in the summer time.
 Bring a picnic, spread a blanket out on the grass, and enjoy!
 (If you prefer sitting in a chair to on the ground, be sure it’s a low profile chair so you don’t block anyone’s view.)
 In 2021, productions will have COVID precautions in place, such as masking and distancing.
 Check their websites for the most current info.

 Outdoor theater is a good venue for kids because it gives more leeway for squirming and wiggling than an indoor performance with theater rules.
 However, you should still endeavor to keep kids quiet and well-behaved.
 Other than Storybook Theater, most of the shows listed here are good for ages 8 and up.
 We have brought preschoolers to shows, but we don’t expect them to pay full attention – bring snacks, toys, and sticker books to entertain them quietly.
 Also understand that during outdoor productions, at times your experience may be interrupted by Frisbee players in the far distance, dogs sniffing by, and airplanes flying overhead.